 The gender ratio in the workforce of the Group is disclosed on page 21 of this report.
 Due to the labour-intensive character of the industry and limited choice of labour supply in the market, the management considers that it is challenging to achieve gender diversity in the entry level of the workforce of the Group.

-During the year ended 31 March 2023, the Nomination Committee held one meeting to perform the following work:
+During the year ended 31 March 2024, the Nomination Committee held one meeting to perform the following work:

 - reviewed the structure, size and composition (including the skills, knowledge, experience and diversity considerations) of the Board, and independence of the Independent Non-Executive Directors.
 In view of the current size and operation of the Group, the Nomination Committee considered that the current structure, size, composition and the diversity of the Board members were appropriate and able to meet the requirements of Listing Rules.
-No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Chan Man Chun and Ms. Wong Wai Sum, Maya as the Executive Directors and Mr. Kwong Ki Chi as the Independent Non-Executive Director; - conducted annual assessment on the independence of the Independent Non-Executive Directors; - discussed the continued independence and suitability for the re-election of long-serving Independent Non-Executive Director; - reviewed the diversity policy of the Group; and - discussed the succession planning for the Directors and the CEO.
+No further appointment of Director was considered as necessary as at the date of the meeting; - considered and recommended the re-election of Mr. Wong Ling Sun, Vincent and Ms. Ng Sui Chun as the Executive Director, Ms. Wong Wai Man, Vivian as the Non-Executive Directors and Mr. James Mathew Fong as the Independent Non-Executive Director; - conducted annual assessment on the independence of the Independent Non-Executive Directors; - discussed the continued independence and suitability for the re-election of long-serving Independent Non-Executive Director; - reviewed the diversity policy of the Group; - discussed the succession planning for the Directors and the CEO; and - reviewed and recommended to the Board on the supplemental letter of appointment for Ms. Wong Wai Man, Vivian, which removed the specific term concerning her re-appointment.
+Her appoint will still be subject to rotation in accordance with the Articles.